 Why context matters so much

-It helps to know you are tracking ok.
+It helps to know that you are on track.
 That, if your own savings are slap bang in the middle range, that many other people in the same situation have already entered retirement and are living the good life on a similar amount of money.

 This is why context matters so much more than general benchmarks in retirement planning.
 Being told a ‘comfortable’ retirement is only achievable if you have $660,000 in savings is less than useful.
-This amount is 1.5 times the median savings so it is not relevant to most Australian households.
 A far more practical and useful way to proceed is to start from where you are right now:

 - What is your situation right now?